 The biggest portion that will be appreciated and is held as high as The Last Guardian, Breath Of The Wild, Horizon Zero Dawn and other games of this nature in this generation, will be the impeccable and captivating score of Rime.
 Composed by David Garcia Diaz with a song by Lindsey Sterling, Rime’s soundtrack compliments everything this game has to offer.
 There are actual moments that you will have to put the controller or mouse down, and with all attention, listen to the pieces that are playing.
 Just as delightful as The Legend Of Zelda: Symphony Of The Goddess concerts, the pure piano arrangements David place into this game makes the visuals and emotions of Peter speak loudly.

 With a game that’s 5 to 6 hours (more if you collect everything), the payoff will be debatable.
 Foxford at times is hard to locate and his barking doesn’t help guide you when you need him to be in sight.
 Hesiod doesn’t do more than what he could do if the creators gave him more purpose.
-The Sheuts don’t invoke fear when it could.
+The Phazers don’t invoke fear when it could.
 Even a boss fight, that I won’t mention, doesn’t offer enough to break the difficulty of the game.
-Given some more time (maybe August) to add some more elements, and this game would provide a greater experience.
+If given some more time, they could’ve added some more elements to provide a greater experience.

 Overall, as fantastic as Rime is in some parts, the game doesn’t offer much in its replayability.
 No side stories or side adventures to give the characters more depth or background.
 The puzzles are quite been there, done that, which feels less creative and doesn’t do nothing but provide progress (and that may be because there isn’t no combat).
 Rime does something though, other indie games and walking simulators have done in a while.
 Providing a deep meaning through visual storytelling and a score to compliment it to showcase the meaningful themes that lead to an ending you will want to discuss.
 With a superb soundtrack, an astounding art presentation, and an adventure you will be taken through, Rime will make you look forward to more of Tequila Works, well, works.